 The study is very specifically contextualised in Chile – how might this study offer insights beyond this case context?

 Given that my main focus is answer: How change the Innovation-exports causal behaviour in developing countries if considering R&D or acquisition of knowledge?
-In order to answer this question,

-an interesting y Furthermore, it could be interesting to study other instance of innovations, rather than R&D, as I propose here.
-And Chile, despite its openness to knowledge from global market, did not has pursued R&D innovations.The importance of international technology transfer (ITT) for economic development can hardly be overstated.
-Both the acquisition of technology and its diffusion foster productivity growth.
-As invention and creation processes remain overwhelmingly the province of the OECD countries, most developing countries must rely largely on imported technologies as sources of new productive knowledge.
-However, considerable amounts of follow-on innovation and adaptation occur in such countries.
-Indeed, these processes effectively drive technological change in developing nations.
+In order to answer this question, Chile is an interesting small developing country to study.
+The country experienced a very successful transformation in the last thirty years, many substantial economic reforms were implemented.
+For example, measures aimed boost competitive and open to the global economy.
+Despite the higher openness, investment in technological innovation in Chile remains small relative to more developed countries.
+Furthermore, it could be interesting to study other instance of innovations, rather than R&D, as I propose here.
+And Chile, despite its openness to knowledge from global market, did not has pursued R&D innovations.

 The write up of the theoretical contribution needs to be much stronger – on pgs 2 and 3 the contribution put forward is not sufficiently focused on this – e.g. the first contribution is argued to be about increasing the amount of companies to be studied – and not particularly well articulated – i.e. why does examining a greater amount of information (1995-2012) offer a significant benefit other than being more years than other studies published to date – which is not a reason in and of itself for why this is a good thing.
 The write up in the conclusion also needs strengthening.